dontosubstrate

 Generative abundance changes the shape of the problem

 For fifty years, knowledge graphs were scarce: every triple was expensive to author, so the schema came first and the facts came slowly.
-Large models invert that economy.
-Facts are now cheap and unbounded— a model can emit hundreds of well-formed claims about a single sentence, from any angle you ask for.
+Large models invert that economy — GPTKB pulled 105M typed triples out of one mid-tier model at roughly $0.00009 per claim; AutoSchemaKG built a 900M-node graph with no predefined schema at all; and the cost keeps falling roughly an order of magnitude a year.
 The bottleneck is no longer extraction.
 It's trust.

 01